Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source Credibility in Social Media: Introduction

-News sources curate their text and images with specific styles, tones, and emotions.
-Mainstream news media and misinformation sources take advantage of highly emotionalized content to influence their audiences \cite{wardle2017information,arsenault2006conquering,volkova2017separating,richards2007emotional}.
-Various studies have shown that these strategies are often effective.
-People are more likely to be drawn to highly emotionalized news, click on articles associated with extreme emotions, and share headlines with more negative sentiments \cite{bowman202017,reis2015breaking}.
-Emotional content is also linked to virality on social media \cite{berger2012makes}.
-Furthermore, participants' self-reported experience of heightened emotion such as elevated anger or sadness increases their perceived accuracy perceived accuracy of false news of false news but not of factually correct news \cite{martel2020reliance}.
+News sources often frame their content with specific styles, tones, and emotions.
+Both mainstream news media and misinformation sources take advantage of highly emotionalized and sensational content to influence their audiences \cite{arsenault2006conquering,wardle2017information,volkova2017separating,richards2007emotional, peng2018same,rathje2021out}.
+Various studies have shown that such content strategies are often effective.
+People are more likely to be drawn to highly emotionalized news, click on articles associated with extreme emotions, and share headlines with more negative sentiments \cite{bowman202017,reis2015breaking,berger2012makes}.
+In addition to emotional verbal content, news sources take advantage of social media’s highly visual nature by choosing images that amplify the persuasive power of the verbal content \cite{wardle2017information, grabe2009image}.
+Examples of such visual content include images that communicate racist concepts not present within the text \cite{messaris2001role}, emotional facial expressions of news-casters \cite{mullen1986newcasters}, and partisan media producing ideological bias in their visual coverage of political candidates with features including facial expressions and face size \cite{peng2018same}.